dotargz/novel-engine/README.md

 ## Usage

-To customize the story, simply edit the `story.json` file.
-The file is a JSON object that contains the story's structure.
+To customize the story, edit the `story.json` file, which contains the story's structure.
 The engine will read the file and display the story to the user.

-Visit the wiki for instructions : https://github.com/dotargz/novel-engine/wiki/Story.json
+Visit the wiki for instructions: https://github.com/dotargz/novel-engine/wiki/Story.json

 ## Roadmap

 - [ ] Add per-page CSS
-- [ ] Add markdown support
+- [ ] Add page transitions
 - [ ] Add good image support

 ## Contributing